Announcing ASP.NET Core RC2

 Introducing the .NET CLI

 A key change that occurred between RC1 and RC2 is the introduction of the .NET command-line interface.
 This tool replaces the dnvm, dnx, and dnu utilities with a single tool that handles the responsibilities of these tools.
-Get started by executing the command `dotnet` at a command-prompt:
+Get started by executing the command

 You can learn more about the .NET CLI on the .NET team blog and their coverage of this update.